gscrow/dressipi-com/_posts/2017-04-12-highlights-from-the-world-retail-congress-2017.markdown

 ## Bringing together over 130 leaders from the global retail industry, the theme for this year’s event was Reimagining the Customer Experience.

-A variety of brilliant talks were held over the three days, with many of them centred around meeting consumers’ needs at a time when the pace of innovation is rapid, and the expectations of exceptional customer experiences are higher than ever before.
+A variety of brilliant talks were held over the three days, with many of them centered around meeting consumers’ needs at a time when the pace of innovation is rapid, and the expectations of exceptional customer experiences are higher than ever before.

 The following represent my top highlights from the event: